 The difference between this smacked cucumber recipe and other cucumber side dishes (like this quick cucumber pickles recipe) is the use of Chinese chili oil and soy sauce.

-Soy sauce lends an undercurrent of saltiness and umami that play so well with spicy chili oil and the bright rice vinegar.
+The soy sauce lends an undercurrent of saltiness and umami flavor that plays so well with the spicy chili oil and the bright rice vinegar.
 All of this paired with the garlic?
 Your tastebuds will be absolutely titillated!

-If you’re like me though, I prefer to leave them out – as they have a tongue numbing effect and can really overpower a dish.
+If you’re like me though, I prefer to leave them out—as they can have a real tongue numbing effect and can overpower a dish.
 But if spice is your thing, it couldn’t hurt to try.
 So go for it!

 - Careful with the knife!
 Don’t cut yourself when smacking the blade.
 Most important: keep the blade flat!

 - If you plan on kissing anyone after eating these delicious garlic loaded Sichuan pickles, make sure they have a few too! ♥️